acoustic-content-samples/sample-node-red-contrib-wch/README.md

 This version provides Node-RED nodes for all API endpoints in IBM Watson Content Hub.
-As this is  a very early version, there is not a full coverage of all REST calls provided by IBM Watson Content Hub, but basic CRUD scenarios are implemented.
+As this is  a very early version, there is not a full coverage of all REST calls provided by Acoustic Content, but basic CRUD scenarios are implemented.

 To get a better understanding how to work with the Node-RED nodes have a look at the [examples folder](https://github.com/ibm-wch/sample-node-red-contrib-wch/tree/master/examples)

 [Content Hub API]: https://developer.goacoustic.com/acoustic-content/reference

-### Adding IBM Watson Content Hub nodes to your IBM Bluemix Node-RED boilerplate
+### Adding Acoustic Content nodes to your IBM Bluemix Node-RED boilerplate

 If you want to make use of this integration you have to run a Node-RED process somewhere.
 One very nice way to host this would be to use [IBM Bluemix](http://www.bluemix.net).
 This description provides you with the required steps on how you can add the IBM Watson Content Hub nodes into your existing Node-RED boilerplate.